Impression2805/Awesome-Failure-Detection/README.md

 # Awesome Failure Detection / Reliable Prediction

 Failure Detection is a machine learning problem, which aims to detect out-of-distribution (OOD) and misclassified samples based on reliable confidence estimation.
-This topic is important for risk-sensitive applications (e.g., autonomous driving, clinical decision making, and is gathering much attention in the research community.
+This topic is important for risk-sensitive applications (e.g., autonomous driving, clinical decision making), and is gathering much attention in the research community.

 Here, we provide a list of papers that studies OOD detection and misclassification detection (MisD).